Developmental Edit

 • Chapter summaries with bullet-pointed issues specific to that chapter.

-• A compilation of recurring issues grouped under general headings such as Plot, Point of View, Character Development, Dialogue, Prose, Narrative, Conflict and Tension, Character Description, Chapter Length, Chapter Beginnings and Endings, and First Chapters.
+• A compilation of recurring issues grouped under general headings such as Premise, Plot, Three-Act-Structure, Point of View, Character Development, Dialogue, Prose, Narrative, Conflict and Tension, Character Description, Chapter Length, Scene length, and Beginnings and Endings.
 These will each be broken down into any component parts that are relevant to the text.
 I might also comment on things like word count, visual elements, timestamps, epistolary text or epigraphs.
-All these sections contain not just observations and examples from the text, but suggestions as to how to resolve the issues raised.
+All these sections contain suggestions as to how to resolve the issues raised.

 NOTE: While some writers like editors to use Track Changes, others prefer not to, so the notes in the Review section can serve to flag specific issues, which can be discussed over a video/phone call, if that works best for you.
-Also, unless edits to the text have been specifically requested, the text itself will only be changed with regard to typos, formatting problems and inconsistencies.
+Also, unless edits to the text have been specifically requested, the text itself will only be changed with regard to obvious typos and formatting problems.
+This edit does not include a comprehensive proof-reading or formatting service, so these are just things I run across in the text and can be easily fixed.